huixiancheng/PCB-RandNet/README.md

 eval_KITTI_gap.py           Use to calculate the difference in performance of the model under different sampling methods. main_poss.py                Use to count distance distribution
 ```

+## Others to Note and Clarify

+- All our experiments were trained on a single NVIDIA RTX 3090 GPU using mixed precision.
+- We set `torch.backends.cudnn.enabled = False` and use `with torch.cuda.amp.autocast():` to reduce training time and save GPU memory.
+However, it is not certain whether it will have an impact on performance.
+- In `train_SemanticKITTI.py`, We use `num_classes = 20` instead of `num_classes = 19`.
+The reason is that I think the ops used to calculate the loss in the original code is very complex, and its main point is to ignore the loss when `label == 0`.
+Therefore, I just changed the class number to 20 and set the weight of `label == 0` to 0 to achieve it.
+-

 ## Acknowledgement